brainworxx/kreXX-TYPO3-Extension/Documentation/TipsNTricks/AjaxCli/Index.rst

 ^^^^^^^^^^^^^^
 If you want to debug Ajax or CLI requests, simply switch to logging: :ref:`logging`

-The log files can be accessd here: :ref:`accesslogfiles`
+The log files can be accessed here: :ref:`accesslogfiles`